 Liquidation.
-If you liquidate your business and some of the accounts receivable that you retain become worthless, they become business bad debts.
+If you liquidate your business and some of the accounts receivable that you retain become worthless, they're treated as business bad debts.

-Types of Business Bad
+Types of Business Bad Debts

-Business bad debts may result from the follow-
+Business bad debts may result from the following.

 Loans to clients and suppliers.
-If you loan money to a client, supplier, employee, or distributor for a business reason and you are unable to collect the loan after attempting to do so, you have a business bad debt.
+If you loan money to a client, supplier, employee, or distributor for a business reason and you're unable to collect the loan after attempting to do so, you have a business bad debt.